dotnet/docs/docs/fsharp/style-guide/component-design-guidelines.md

 However, the logical dot-notation operations on this type are not the same as the operations on a Map – for example, it is reasonable that the lookup operator map.[key] return the empty list if the key is not in the dictionary, rather than raising an exception.

-## Guidelines for Libraries for Use from other .NET Languages
+## Guidelines for libraries for Use from other .NET Languages

 When designing libraries for use from other .NET languages, it is important to adhere to the [.NET Library Design Guidelines](../../standard/design-guidelines/index.md).
-In this document, we label these libraries vanilla .NET libraries, as opposed to F#-facing libraries that use F# constructs without restriction and are mostly intended for use by F# applications.
+In this document, these libraries are labeled as vanilla .NET libraries, as opposed to F#-facing libraries that use F# constructs without restriction.
 Designing vanilla .NET libraries means providing familiar and idiomatic APIs consistent with the rest of the .NET Framework by minimizing the use of F#-specific constructs in the public API.
-We propose the rules in the following sections.
+The rules are explained in the following sections.

-### Namespace and Type Design (for libraries for use from other .NET Languages)
+### Namespace and Type sesign (for libraries for use from other .NET Languages)

 #### Apply the .NET naming conventions to the public API of your components